 Why can't I ask about my child's account?
 I pay the bill.

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that gives parents the right to have access to their children's educational records, the right to have the records amended and the right to have some control over the disclosure of personally identifiable information from the educational records.
 However, when a student turns 18 years old or enters a postsecondary institution at any age, the rights under FERPA transfer from the parent to the student.
 This means that any record, be it academic, financial or judicial, will not be released to anyone other than the student without prior written permission or Parent/Guardian access granted (completed through WebAdvisor) from that student.

 My student has signed me up for Parent/Guardian WebAdvisor.
 Why can't you discuss with me the miscellaneous charges on my student's account?

 FERPA does not permit us to discuss miscellaneous charges with anyone but the student, even someone to whom the student has granted Parent/Guardian access.

-When will I receive my excess financial aid money?
-May I pick up my check?
+How will I receive my excess financial aid money?

 My 1098-T did not come in the mail.
 May I obtain a copy of all expenses I paid for during the past calendar year?